synopse/SynPDF/README.md

 --------

   * Pure Delphi code, with no external .dll, and adding very small code size to your executable;
-  * Targets Delphi 6 and up, including Unicode versions of Delphi, and latest version of FPC, for Win32 and Win64 platforms, with full source code provided;
+  * Targets Delphi 6 and up, including Unicode versions of Delphi, for Win32 and Win64 platforms, with full source code provided;
-  * Includes most vectorial drawing commands, including text,lines or curves;
+  * Includes most vectorial drawing commands, including text, lines or curves;
   * Renders bitmaps, and metafiles (even most .emf files with clipping and regioning);
   * Introduce metadata, bookmarks and outline information;
   * Produce very small .pdf files;